pbobbitt/IT-Support-Lab-Series/part-3-hybrid-cloud-integration/ImplementationLog.md

 <img src="Screenshots/M365%20E5%20configurable%20sandbox%20account.png" alt="M365 Admin Center" width="70%">
 <BR>

-## Pre- Milestone 2: Troubleshooting
+## Pre-Milestone 2: Troubleshooting

-Before starting to install Entra Connect on the local lab enviroment i looked on Microsoft Learn and saw there was a known issue for Active Directory directory synchronization when used with Entra Connect Sync, which both of those will be used in the next section.
+Before starting to install Entra Connect on the local lab environment, I looked on Microsoft Learn and saw there was a known issue with Active Directory directory synchronization when used with Entra Connect Sync, which both will be used in the next section.
 Here is the [Microsoft database entry for the issue](https://learn.microsoft.com/en-us/windows/release-health/resolved-issues-windows-server-2025#3692msgdesc)

   > "Applications that use the Active Directory directory synchronization (DirSync) control for on-premises Active Directory Domain Services (AD DS), such as when using Microsoft Entra Connect Sync, can result in incomplete synchronization."

 The listed fix is the Windows `KB5068861` update.
-I checked my install, and luckily, my Windows Server 2025 install already had this specific update, but I wanted to note this, as if this error were more recent, this would possibly lead to a lot of issues with this setup.
+I checked my Windows Server 2025 install; luckily, it already had this specific update.
+I wanted to note this, as if this error were more recent, it could lead to a lot of issues with this setup.
 But i did see my Windows server needed a Windows update, which i attempted to install...

 <img src="Screenshots/DC%20Windows%20Patch%20needed.png" alt="DC Windows Patch Needed" width="70%">